openteach/openteach/README.md

 ## Setup

-Four easy steps to get started:
+Four easy steps to get started from the terminal:

 1. Clone this repository:
     - `git clone git@github.com:openteach/openTeach.git`
-    - `cd openTeach`
+    - Go into the openTeach folder with `cd openTeach`
-2. make a settings file
+2. make a settings file in the root folder
     - `touch settings.json`
-3. Copy the following below template into you new `settings.json` file
+3. Copy and paste the following below template into you new settings.json file

 ```
 {